0xPolygonMiden/miden-base/bin/proving-service/README.md

 A service for generating Miden proofs on-demand.
 The binary enables spawning workers and a proxy for Miden's remote proving service.
 It currently supports proving individual transactions, transaction batches, and blocks.

-The worker is a gRPC service that can receive transaction witnesses or proposed batches and returns the proof.
-It can only handle one request at a time and returns an error if it is already in use.
-Each worker is specialized to handle exactly one type of proof (transaction, batch, or block).
+A worker is a gRPC service that can receive transaction witnesses, proposed batches, or proposed blocks, prove them, and return the generated proofs.
+It can handle only one request at a time and will return an error if it is already in use.
+Each worker is specialized on startup to handle exactly one type of proof requests - transactions, batches, or blocks.

 The proxy uses [Cloudflare's Pingora crate](https://crates.io/crates/pingora), which provides features to create a modular proxy.
 It is meant to handle multiple workers with a queue, assigning a worker to each request and retrying if the worker is not available.
 Further information about Pingora and its features can be found in the [official GitHub repository](https://github.com/cloudflare/pingora).